 This Housing Action Plan 2016 has been created over the past six months through a substantial collaborative effort by City staff, extensive direction from the City Council, and public engagement efforts.
-It is important to note that this entire effort reflects and is intended to implement adopted City land use and housing policy as reflected in the City's General Plan and

-General Plan Housing Element.
-Following the City Council identifying the need to expand housing supply (priority #2), particularly for affordable housing, City staff began a research and policy analysis, a building industry outreach effort, a community engagement process and City Council meetings that included two Council Study Sessions in late 2015 and four report items to date in early 2106.
+It is important to note that this entire effort reflects and is intended to implement adopted City land use and housing policy as reflected in the City's General Plan and General Plan Housing Element.
+Following the City Council identifying the need to expand housing supply (priority #2), particularly for affordable housing, City staff began a research and policy analysis, a building industry outreach effort, a community engagement process and City Council meetings that included two Council Study Sessions in late 2015 and five report items to date in early 2106.
+The Housing Action Plan was unanimously approved by Council on June 7, 2016.
 Figure 1 provides an illustration of the Housing Action Plan formative process.